TALA is committed to ensuring that assisted living’s voice is heard at the Texas Capitol and by state regulators.

 TALA will monitor implementation of the significant legislation from the 85th – we will be involved with various Texas Health and Human Services’ work groups to provide input, submit testimony, and testify as needed.

-Please contact TALA’s VP of Public Policy, Diana Martinez, if you have any questions about public policy or want to get involved.
+Please contact TALA’s VP of Public Policy, Carmen Tilton, if you have any questions about public policy or want to get involved.